LosKamilos91/swag-labs/README.md

 # Swag Labs
-The website that allows you to buy clothes online.
-This is a demo version for testing purposes.
+The website provides an online platform for purchasing clothing.
+This is a demonstration version intended for testing purposes.

 #### Tested site:
 ```